 On Da Ya Think I’m Sexy, Stewart strutted around the stage in a cowboy hat, but wisely let his female backup singers do most of the shaking.

-Stewart grabbed every opportunity for applause, dedicating songs to Chuck Berry, Martin Luther King, on the 50th anniversary of his assassination, and, of course,
+Stewart grabbed every opportunity for applause, dedicating songs to Chuck Berry, Martin Luther King, on the 50th anniversary of his assassination, and, of course, the troops.

 Pandering?
 Perhaps, but Stewart’s career has been about giving the people what they want and his Saskatoon show did just that.